-Now that you’ve survived your first week of homeschooling, how about we share a few teaching hacks from teachers to help you get through week 2?!
+Okay parents, we’ve been working on this distance learning thing for awhile now.
+How about we share a few hacks from teachers to help you get through the rest of this virtual learning thing?!
 We polled our group of fellow educators to comment with their best loved secrets that make teaching easier.

 34 Best Kept Teaching Hacks for Parents